kaby76/Piggy/README.md

 # Piggy

-_NB Status: Piggy is currently being developed and not available yet._

 Welcome to Piggy (*P*/*I*nvoke *G*enerator for C#).
 This free and open source software is a pinvoke generator from C++ headers.
 It is a powerful source-to-source transformational system that goes well beyond any other existing pinvoke generator.